Prefer remote action? Check out this self-drive itinerary

 Where to stay:

-Back in the car, follow the rivers and valleys along the coastal road, stopping along the way to take in the view of the lagoon as it laps the island of Poindimié in the distance.
+Back in the car, follow the rivers and valleys along the coastal road, stopping to take in the view of the lagoon as it laps at Poindimié in the distance.

 Where to stay: